 OU Campus uses XML and XSL to build and create pages.
 XML is a syntax that stores page data and content, while XSL is a transformation language that transforms XML content into other formats that have their own specific requirements, e.g. HTML.
-XSL provides three main advantages:

 - Server-side Agnostic

 Due to its decoupled nature, OU Campus supports all server-side languages.
-XSL can output any server-side code, thereby supporting many different production server types and configurations, including outputting basic PHP and C# to the source of the page to call that language.
+XSL can output any textual content including server-side code, thereby supporting many different production server types and configurations, including outputting basic PHP and C# to the source of the page to call that language.
 Common languages such as PHP and C# can be output easily by default, but XSL can work with just about any server-side language.

 - Separation of Content from Design